-A 403(b) retirement plan is a tax-advantaged investment account designed for employees of non-profit organizations and certain government entities.
-It is similar to a 401(k) in many ways, but with some key differences.
-In this article, we'll explore the basics of a 403(b) retirement plan, how it works, and how it compares to a 401(k).
+A 403(b) retirement savings plan is a tax-advantaged defined-contribution retirement vehicle designed for certain employees of public schools and other tax-exempt organizations.
+It's similar to a 401(k) plan, but with some key differences.
+In this article, we will discuss the basics of the 403(b) plan, including its definition, eligibility requirements, contribution limits, and investment options.